ladybug-tools/ladybug-web/README.md

 	* Sliders update latitude and longitude of analemma in real-time
 * Select date and time
 	* Sliders for month, date, hour and minutes
+	* Update Sun position and shadows in real-time
 * Displays map of location
 	* Check boxes to toggle map display - also grid and axis
 	* Nine maps styles to choose from
 	* Sliders for map zoom factor and opacity
 * Information panel
-	* Display a variety of info
+	* Displays a variety of information including
+	* Latitude and longitude
+	* Local and UTC time
+	* Time zone name, id and offset in hours
 * Full menu system
 	* Accordion menus use HTML5 details and summary element
 	* Works on all recent browsers - though still in beta on FF